 The SWHS estimates of shark harvest are available for portions of the state since the late 1990s, but estimates for more recent years include the entire state.
 Estimated annual harvest of all shark species combined averaged 308 fish in Southeast Alaska (range 149-576) and 795 fish in Southcentral Alaska (range 502-1,007) from 2003-2007.
-The precision of these estimates is quite low; CVs are on the order of 50% for Southeast Alaska and 20% for Southcentral Alaska in 2007.
+The precision of the Southeast Alaska estimates is quite low; CVs are on the order of 50%.
+Whereas, CVs for Southeast Alaska were 20% 2007.
 Estimated annual catch, including released fish, averaged about 18,000 sharks in Southeast and 36,000 sharks in Southcentral Alaska from 2003 to 2007.
 The discrepancy between catch and harvest illustrates that the vast majority of sharks are caught incidentally and released.